Kullback-Leibler Consistency of $p$-dimensional P\'olya Tree Posteriors and Differential Entropy Estimation: Introduction

 \section{Introduction}

 Pólya Trees \citep{mauldin_polya_1992} are widely studied stochastic processes that draw random probability measures.
 They are convenient prior distributions in nonparametric Bayesian inference since they are conjugate, mathematically tractable, and allow the modeling of both absolutely continuous and non-continuous distribution functions.
-Pólya Tree mixtures and generalizations were applied in many different scenarios such as hypothesis testing, survival analysis, and directional statistics \citep{lavine_aspects_1992,kraft_class_1964,ferguson_prior_1974}.
+Pólya Tree mixtures and generalizations were applied in many different scenarios such as hypothesis testing, survival analysis, and directional statistics \citep{lavine_aspects_1992,kraft_class_1964,ferguson_prior_1974, lima1, castillo-spike-an-slab}.

-One reason for theoretical interest in Pólya Trees is posterior consistency, a major goals in Bayesian nonparametric inference.
+One reason for theoretical interest in Pólya Trees is posterior consistency, a major goal in Bayesian nonparametric inference.
 There are many definitions of consistency, and they materialize the concentration of the posterior around the true data generating process.
 Usual theorems on the consistency of Pólya Trees explore particular cases of Schwarz's theorem, or the application of the more recent multi-scale approach \citep{barron_consistency_1999,castillo_bernsteinvon_2015}.

-The usual Bayesian nonparametric setting considers $\Amostra = (X_1, ..., X_n)$ to be a random $p$-dimensional i.i.d. sample distributed according to a random density $\theta$, sampled by a measure $\prior$ with support on the set of $p$-dimensional densities.
-For a measurable, $A$, the posterior measure $\posterior$ is given by
+The usual Bayesian nonparametric setting for density estimation considers $\Amostra = (X_1, ..., X_n)$ an i.i.d. sample distributed according to a random density $\theta$ over a sample space $\mathcal{X}$. $\theta$ is sampled by a measure $\prior$ with support on the set of densities supported on $\mathcal{X}$.
+For a measurable set $S$ the posterior measure $\posterior$ is then given by

 In this setting, let $f_0$ be the true value of $\theta$.
-A prior $\prior$ is said to be \textbf{consistent} with respect to some divergence $d$ if
+A posterior $\posterior$ is \textbf{consistent} with respect to some semimetric $d$ if

 in $f_0$ probability or almost surely with respect to an infinite sample of $X_i$.
-The posterior $\posterior$ is considered \textbf{strongly consistent} if the convergence is almost sure and \textbf{weakly consistent}, otherwise.
+The posterior $\posterior$ is \textbf{strongly consistent} if the convergence is almost sure and \textbf{weakly consistent}, otherwise.
+Furthermore, a sequence $\epsilon_n$ is a \textbf{posterior contraction rate} if

+for all sequences $M_n \rightarrow \infty$.
+Contraction rates are further classified as weak or strong whether this convergence occurs in probability or almost surely.